Sketches from

 Boxed set of screens begun in 1981 and not completed.

 The texts in this set are based on poems by two T'ang Dynasty Chinese poets, Tu Fu and Wang Wei.
 Tu Fu was a committed activist poet who took his political offices seriously enough to get himself in trouble.
 During one period of exile, when he could not take his family with him, one of his children died of starvation.
 He may be the earliest protest poet whose name we know.
-In revolutionary China, he has been seen as the nations greatest poet, possibly for the wrong reasons, or at least for reasons he would himself abhor.
+In revolutionary China, he has been seen as the nation's greatest poet, possibly for the wrong reasons, or at least for reasons he would himself abhor.
 Wang Wei was a detached mystic.
 He moved easily in elite circles, and amassed several fortunes, which he used to found and support monasteries.
 His approach to Buddhism was founded in love of nature and quiet contemplation.
 Although no samples of his calligraphy have survived, he has been considered one of China's most important calligraphers, and copies of copies of his work have been used as models for generations.

 Throughout Clouds Over Fortjade the two poets hold an oblique debate, usually with one poet taking one side of each screen, though in a couple instances work by both poets appears on the same side of a screen.
-Occasionally, the two poets express similar ideas, and occasionally trade positions, with Tu appreciating nature and Wang expressing grief or anger.
+Occasionally, the two poets express similar ideas, and occasionally trade dialogue positions, with Tu appreciating nature and Wang expressing grief or anger.

 Both poets wrote in the Shih form, sometimes called the Chinese sonnet.
 Poems in this form are eight lines long with either five or seven characters in each line.
-The poems include elaborate substructures including a breakdown into quatrains and couplets, often with careful development of parallelism and antithesis.
+The poems are made from elaborate substructures including a breakdown into quatrains and couplets, often with careful development of parallelism and antithesis.
 Given the uneven number of characters per line, the obligatory caesuras can't fall precisely in the middle of a line.
 This and other features (including antithesis) provide a dynamic imbalance that keeps the form from becoming too static.

-I have tried to adapt the completed parts of the work to graphic environments other than the original two sided screenfolds.
-For many years, I set up single sides for two-dimensional, black and white reproduction.
-In such instances, I added lines to the reproduction to indicate the folds in the screens. his had its benefits, but the limitations were still severe, including virtual elimination of the dialogue between the two sides, loss of color, and lose of the tactile guidance the folds provided.
-I considered sides reproduced this way simply as sketches.
 In the electronic environment, color ceases to be a problem, though the feel of the creases and their capacity to reinforce lineation, couplet formation, and a sense of unfolding remain impossible to present.
 However, something interesting can happen with the dialogue function of the two sides of each sheet.
 I have set these sections up in such a way that you can go from one side to the other simply by clicking on the image of the side you're looking at.
 Click the first side, and the second appears.
-Click the second side, and the first takes its place.
-To go from one set to another, click the appropriate line below the image.
+Click the second side, and the first returns to take its place.
+This does not provide the manual sensation of turning paper, but it brings back the turn from one side to the other which the long conventions of books bound along a spine have made impalpable and so far removed from habit that readers find it difficult to conceive or feel even when it's pointed out to them.
+To go from one set to another in the current presentation, click the appropriate line below the image.
 On some systems the transition from one side to another may be quicker and less contemplative than it was in the first paper versions, but this may move the nature of the dialogue ahead in ways just as interesting - perhaps even more so for people whose sense of timing relates to the speed of electronic communication.

 Begin here.